How to Perform Software Product Testing: Process & Example

 Here are some of the challenges that Software Product development teams face:

-These challenges affect all areas of product development, marketing, and sustenance- And they inherently impact product testing too.
+These challenges affect all areas of product development, marketing, and sustenance- and they inherently impact product testing too.

 To get ahead in the game, this type of testing has to take five key points into account: